zikichombo/sio/Porting.md

 import _ "zikichombo.org/sio/ports/{runtime.GOOS}"
 ```

-Packages implementing the entries should import "zikichombo.org/sio/entry" and
+Packages implementing the entries should import "zikichombo.org/sio/host" and
 call
 ```
-entry.RegisterEntry(mySuperReliableEntry)
+host.RegisterEntry(mySuperReliableEntry)
 ```

 These packages may also import zikichombo.org/libsio.